act-rules/act-rules.github.io/_rules/video-only-transcript-ee13b5.md

 ## Expectation

-The visual information of each test target is available through a text transcript.
-That text transcript is [visible][] and [included in the accessibility tree][], either on the page or through a link.
+The visual information of each test target is available through a text transcript that is [visible][] and [included in the accessibility tree][], either on the page or through a link.

 ## Assumptions